Recorded: February 1977 – January 1978

 While McCartney was accustomed to working quickly, the recording of London Town was protracted due to various reasons, some beyond his control.
 His wife Linda found she was pregnant with their third child, and Wings’ drummer Joe English and guitarist Jimmy McCulloch both left the group.

-Five songs on London Town - London Town, Children Children, Don't Let It Bring You Down, Deliver Your Children and Morse Moose And The Grey Goose - were written by McCartney and Laine.
+Five songs on London Town – the title track, Children Children, Don’t Let It Bring You Down, Deliver Your Children and Morse Moose And The Grey Goose – were written by McCartney and Laine.
 Another song, Girlfriend, was written by McCartney for Michael Jackson, who recorded it for his 1979 album Off The Wall.

 In the studio

 Having completed their world your in October 1976, Wings took a three-month break before reconvening at Abbey Road on 7 February 1977.
 Six groups of sessions followed throughout the year, one of which was devoted mainly to the non-album song Mull Of Kintyre.

 EMI Studios: 7 February – 31 March 1977

 The first set of sessions lasted until 19 February; the following day Paul and Linda left England for a two-week holiday in Jamaica.
 These sessions saw pre-production for the album with Pete Henderson engineering.

 Geoff Emerick, who had worked extensively with McCartney since The Beatles' days, took over after the Jamaican break.
 At least three songs were recorded before 31 March: London Town, Deliver Your Children, and Girls' School, the b-side of the standalone Mull Of Kintyre single.

 Fair Carol: 2-31 May 1977